codesnail/CARND-VehicleDetection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 The sliding window search is implemented in package `VehicleDetection`, class `VehicleClassifier`, method `find_cars()`.
-This method is borrowed from the Udacity quiz, however there are some changes to it, particularly that I don't initially scale the image from 0 to 1.
-Rather, first the entire image is scaled down according to the scale of the search window.
-Then HOG and other features are extracted, then the scaler from training samples is used to scale the features before passing them on to the `predict` method of the classifier.
+This method is borrowed from the Udacity quiz, however there are some changes to it.
+The method takes in the window scale to search (the base window is 64x64 pixels), and also a range of y-axis to search between, and it returns a list of window coordinates that are predicted to be cars.
+This method first extracts the HOG features from the entire frame, then selects a window based on scale and other parameters.
+The method is called from `VehicleClassifier.identifyVehicles`, which passes various search scales to it.
+The search scales were selected based on performance on snapshots taken from the test video, as well as clips taken from the project video.
+I use 3 scales, `[1.0, 1.5, 2.5]`, with the following ranges of y-axis:

+`[[350,500], # for scale = 1
+  [350,512], # for scale = 1.5
+  [400,680]  # for scale = 2.5
+  ]`

 ![alt text][image3]